google/keep-sorted/README.md

 In some cases, it may not be possible to have the start directive on the line immediately before the sorted region.
-In this case, `skip_lines` can be used to indicate how many lines must are to be skipped before the sorted region.
+In this case, `skip_lines` can be used to indicate how many lines are to be skipped before the sorted region.

 For instance, this can be used with a Markdown table, to prevent the headers and the dashed line after the headers from being sorted: